TeoNikolov/wasp-ss-assignment/docs/tutorial.md

     - Server 1 : [http://129.192.83.172](http://129.192.83.172) or [http://wasp1.teonikolov.com](http://wasp1.teonikolov.com)
     - Server 2 : [http://129.192.82.245](http://129.192.82.245) or [http://wasp2.teonikolov.com](http://wasp2.teonikolov.com)

+!!! success "Deliverable"

+    At the end of this tutorial section you should obtain a set of `.bvh` and `.fbx` files.
+The files should have the same name as their corresponding text in the `script.txt` file you obtained previously.

 ### Task 1.
 Generate BVH motion from audio

 Your first task is to use the ZeroEGGS AI model to create gestures from audio files, which could be synthetic, your voice, or any online audio.
 Consider the following: